zecrocks/zcash-stack/docs/class-2-connect.md

 This requires configuring your service to operate in an IP-obscured fashion, such that we aren't revealing certain information about ourselves.
 One helpful analogy may be to think of public operation similarly to how older generations shipped massive books of phone numbers and addresses to every resident in the neighborhood; we don't want to broadcast our IP address and other personal information out to every resident of the Internet.

 For this, you can make use of various IP-obscuring tunnel technologies.
-Two popular and effective ones are [Cloudflare](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) and [Tailscale](https://tailscale.com/kb/1223/funnel), which  both offer tunneling technology that let you route traffic from the broader internet to a local server while also providing some measure of IP address obfuscation to the broader world.
+[Tailscale](https://tailscale.com/kb/1223/funnel) offers tunneling technology that let you route traffic from the broader internet to a local server while also providing some measure of IP address obfuscation to the broader world.

 When you use an IP-obscured method for your own privacy, you should remove the direct/static method from your service so that only the more private avenue exists.
 You can also choose to add this more private method *in addition to* the less private one if you simply need different capabilities or are using these avenues for censorship circumvention rather than for privacy, per se.